 On average, a security questionnaire will consist of hundreds of questions—sometimes, thousands.
 These are the numerous types of security questionnaires…

-- SIG and SIG Lite – Standardized Information Gathering Questionnaires
+- Security Questionnaires and Security Questionnaires Lite – Standardized Information Gathering Questionnaires

 - VSAQ – Vendor Security Assessment Questionnaire